Christofeles1994/FileDownloader_AppClient/README.md

 ## Installation

 Open the MainFormWPF.exe located in "bin\Release\net6.0-windows\publish".
+You can open via powershell typing ".\MainFormWPF.exe"

 ## For Debugging purpose